LocationEmpedrado, Maule Region, Chile

 Project TeamRodrigo Cáceres Moena, Alejandro Vargas Peyreblanque, Álvaro González Bastías

-From the architect.
+Text description provided by the architects.
 The architectural proposal emphasizes community and school life integration, as the public architecture must be a meeting point between the spatial relationship of the interior and the context of the urban landscape.
 In order to achieve this, the building proposes a double height covered porch, marked by diagonal props, which programmatically divides the educational spaces.
 The public spaces for the community are arranged on the first level, in a way that visually links the interior of the structure with the urban life.

 This architectural program has an advantage over typical educational facilities in that it is a technical education center for the community.
 The center includes wood working and cooking workshops, which are both very important activities for the community.